There are so many electric guitars on the market.

 Best Metal Guitar Under $1000: Sterling By Music Man John Petrucci Majesty MAJ100

-The greatness of John Petrucci is well-known, both inside and outside of metal music circles.
+The greatness of John Petrucci is well-known, both inside and outside of metal circles.
 Knowing about his musicianship, it was only a matter of time before he would make his ultimate weapon in collaboration with Ernie Ball Music Man.

 The company’s now-famous Majesty series is pretty expensive.
 Luckily, their subsidiary Sterling managed to pull off a cheaper version called MAJ100 that still retains some of the great qualities while selling below the $1000 mark.